jgte/zh/english.md

 As mentioned before, there is the need to turn on the switch at the multiple power socket that is resting on the dishwasher before the microwave and toaster can be used.
 Note that the toaster does not have an off switch, that is effectively done by unplugging it from electricity.
 If you only want to operate the microwave or the dishwasher, please be sure that the toaster is disconnected from electricity.

+## Fridge and freezer

+The fridge should be fully operational when you arrive.
+If that is not the case, check that the power plug is connected to the power socket, on the wall to the left of the fridge.

 ## Washing machine

 1. Load the dirty clothes in the machine (do not over-fill it, otherwise it will not start).